 Returning to the definition of genocide, one of the criteria includes inflicting a lifestyle that puts the group’s survival at risk.
 Is this not covered by our historical institutionalized discrimination of black people, which perpetuates the cycle of poverty?
 The favelas are the result of the country’s exorbitant social inequality, an issue the government doesn’t seem worried about in the slightest.

 We force blacks into poverty and then blame them for drug trafficking.
 This is the result of a historical criminalization policy, which is nothing more than a justification for systematic murder.
-At this year's Ocupa Polítca event in Recife, a participant in the dialogue round, "Anti-prohibitionism as a strategy to protect black lives," rhetorically asked the group if racial cleansing had really ended in Brazil.
+At this year's Ocupa Política event in Recife, a participant in a dialogue round titled, "Anti-prohibitionism as a strategy to protect black lives," rhetorically asked the group if racial cleansing had really ended in Brazil.

 The answer is no. We, Brazilians know this.
 It is no accident that Ágatha's death has revived discussions about the anti-crime legislation that Justice Minister Sergio Moro has been fighting to pass.
 The package sought to include legal protection for police and armed officers who kill civilians in the fight against crime, which would have been the case in Agatha's death.